Masaki Sumitani: Professional wrestling career

 In early 2006, he started working with manzai partner Izubuchi again, with Izubuchi taking the name Razor Ramon RG ("RG" meaning "Real Gay").
-Izubuchi's character was not nearly as well-received as Sumitani's but was an active pro-wrestler in HUSTLE, even teaming up with The Great Muta.
+Izubuchi's character was not nearly as well-received as Sumitani's but was an active pro-wrestler in Hustle, even teaming up with The Great Muta.
 Sumitani's character was that of an underdog face that had a never say die attitude and used his quickness to defeat his larger opponents.
-Daily Sports in Japan reported that Razor Ramon HG retired from pro wrestling after Hustle Mania, which took place November 23, 2006, at Yokohama Arena with Sumitani being defeated by The Esperanza.
-However, as with most retirements in pro-wrestling, Sumitani returned to action, pro wrestling at Hustle 21 on March 18 and Hustle 22 on April 21.
+Daily Sports in Japan reported that Razor Ramon HG retired from pro-wrestling after Hustle Mania, which took place November 23, 2006, at Yokohama Arena with Sumitani being defeated by The Esperanza.
+However, as with most retirements in pro-wrestling, Sumitani returned to action, pro-wrestling at Hustle 21 on March 18 and Hustle 22 on April 21.

-Hard Gay rose up to become one of the top faces of the HUSTLE promotion, but his pro wrestling career came to an abrupt end in July 2009 when he shattered his left foot while diving from the ring during an event at Korakuen Hall.
+Hard Gay rose up to become one of the top faces of the Hustle promotion, but his pro-wrestling career came to an abrupt end in July 2009 when he shattered his left foot while diving from the ring during an event at Korakuen Hall.
 He needed 12 bolts to put his foot back together.
 Upon his recovery, he hoped to return to TV comedy.

-In 2019, Hard Gay made his pro wrestling return being defeated by Super Delfin in a 3-way match.
+In 2019, Hard Gay made his pro-wrestling return being defeated by Super Delfin in a three-way match.

 Comedy

-It was through pro wrestling in their college years, that Sumitani met Makoto Izubuchi, with whom he would later form the comedy duo "Razor Ramon", the name inspired by the character portrayed by professional wrestler Scott Hall, which debuted in the WWF (WWE) in 1992.
-During their college years, Razor Ramon won the Fukuwarai award in the Imamiya Kids’ Ebisu Manzai Contest and gained experience on the stage through the audition live performance SABUKI at 2chome-gekijo, an Osaka comedy club opened by the Yoshimoto Kogyo comedy troupe at which many comedians from the Kansai area start their career.
+It was through pro-wrestling in their college years, that Sumitani met Makoto Izubuchi, with whom he would later form the comedy duo "Razor Ramon", the name inspired by the character portrayed by professional wrestler Scott Hall, which debuted in the World Wrestling Federation (now WWE) in 1992.
+During their college years, Razor Ramon won the Fukuwarai award in the Imamiya Kids' Ebisu Manzai Contest and gained experience on the stage through the audition live performance SABUKI at 2chome-gekijo, an Osaka comedy club opened by the Yoshimoto Kogyo comedy troupe at which many comedians from the Kansai area start their career.

-After completing his degree at the prestigious Doshisha University, Sumitani got a job at CO-OP KOBE, as a grocery delivery man.
+After completing his degree at the prestigious Doshisha University, Sumitani got a job at Co-Op Kobe, as a grocery delivery man.
 His desire to pursue a career as a professional comedian led him to quit his job after four months, when he joined Yoshimoto Kogyo with his partner Makoto Izubuchi.
 Razor Ramon made their TV debut in 1999 and won the Judges Special Award in the ABC Owarai (Comedy) Grand-Prix in 2000.
 Both Sumitani and Izubuchi joined the Yoshimoto Kogyo-produced program Yoshimoto Shin-kigeki in 2001, often playing yakuza, salaryman, udon restaurant owners, construction workers, and others.